RAPID Centre for International Trade (RCIT)

 Response: It is produced from the database which is integrated with a machine learning model which scrapes data from the web based on your prompts and searches and produces results accordingly.

-Seminar on Developing a Roadmap for Childcare in Bangladesh
+12 August 2024: Developing a Roadmap for Childcare in Bangladesh

 About the presentation: